Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Numerical Implementation

-It is worth pointing out that although more elaborate approaches for the energy-independent optical depth estimation are possible, e.g. ray-by-ray integrating up to the boundaries of the computational domain~\cite{Deaton:2013sla}, using an auxiliary grid adapted to the symmetry of the system~\cite{Galeazzi:2013mia} or iteratively over the entire grid~\cite{Neilsen:2014hha, Foucart:2014nda}, such prescriptions tend to further increase computational costs and often violate special relativity.
+It is worth pointing out that although more elaborate approaches for the energy-independent optical depth estimation are possible (e.g., ray-by-ray integrating up to the boundaries of the computational domain~\cite{Deaton:2013sla}, using an auxiliary grid adapted to the symmetry of the system~\cite{Galeazzi:2013mia} or iteratively over the entire grid~\cite{Neilsen:2014hha, Foucart:2014nda}), such prescriptions tend to further increase computational costs and often violate special relativity.

-\section{Neutrino-induced collapse of single TOV stars}
+\section{Neutrino-Induced Collapse of Single TOV Stars}

-Our first aim is it to test our implementations by reproducing the neutrino-induced gravitational collapse reported in Ref.~\cite{Galeazzi:2013mia}.
+Our first aim is to test our implementations by reproducing the neutrino-induced gravitational collapse reported in \cite{Galeazzi:2013mia}.
 We employ the SHT-NL3 EoS~\cite{Shen:2011kr} initially in neutrino-less $\beta$-equilibrium at constant $T = 30~{\rm MeV}$.
-Integrating the TOV equations~\cite{Tolman:1939jz} for various central rest-mass densities results in the mass-radius and mass-central rest-mass density curves depicted in Figure~\ref{fig:1}.
-For our simulations we consider three radially-unstable (according to the \textit{turning~point~criterion}~\cite{Friedman:1988er}) configurations identified by A, B, and C, with increasing rest-mass density from A to C. We evolve them with and without the NLS in a static three levels grid where the finest level encompasses the entire star.
+Integrating the TOV equations for various central rest-mass densities results in the mass-radius and mass-central rest-mass density curves depicted in Figure~\ref{fig:1}.
+For our simulations, we consider three radially unstable (according to the \textit{turning ~point~criterion}~\cite{Friedman:1988er}) configurations identified by A, B, and C, with increasing rest-mass density from A to C. We evolve them with and without the NLS in a static three-level grid where the finest level encompasses the entire star.
 A summary of the setups is found in Table~\ref{tab:1}.

-There are two main differences between our implementation and that of Ref.~\cite{Galeazzi:2013mia}.
-First, we employ the fifth-order WENOZ reconstruction~\cite{BORGES20083191} instead of the third-order piecewise parabolic method~\cite{Colella:1982ee}.
-Thus, our reconstruction method is subject to less numerical viscosity.
-Second, we estimate opacities (and hence diffusive rates) by integrating the mean free paths along the $x,~y,~z$ coordinate directions up to neighboring points.
+There are two main differences between our implementation and that of \cite{Galeazzi:2013mia}.
+First, we employ the fifth-order WENOZ reconstruction~\cite{BORGES20083191} {with LLF Riemann solver} instead of the third-order piecewise parabolic method~\cite{Colella:1982ee} {with HLLE Riemann solver.} {For completeness, we remark that the LLF scheme is a particular case of the HLLE scheme.} {Thus, although we employ a more accurate reconstruction scheme, the different choice of Riemann solver might not always ensure a smaller numerical viscosity.} Second, we estimate opacities (and hence diffusive rates) by integrating the mean free paths along the $x,~y,~z$ coordinate directions up to neighboring points.